wilsonmar/wilsonmar.github.io/shop/index.md

 PROTIP: An extra pair of socks and underwear makes for great padding at the bottom for electronics.

+[ ] Gloves with touch-screen fingertips.
+I prefer leather gloves for its wind protection.

+[ ] Hat, because you loose a lot of heat.

+[ ] Scarf (sharmag)

+[ ] Money & passport hider

 [ ] A rainsuit (with pants) takes less room than I thought.
 The Frogger

    The rainsuit means I don't need to carry around an umbrella, which doesn't work that well anyway.

 [ ] Big waterproof bag for storing soiled underwear.

-[ ] Underwear from Ex-officio, at $25 each, is worth every penny for its comfort and quick-drying properties (not cotton)
+[ ] Underwear from Ex-officio, at $25 each, is worth every penny to me for its comfort and quick-drying properties (not cotton)

-[ ] Hat, because you loose a lot of heat.

-[ ] Gloves with touch-screen fingertips.
-I prefer leather gloves for its wind protection.

 [ ] Woolite Travel Laundry Soap or Travelon Laundry Soap Sheets so you can hand wash laundry in a sink.

-[ ] Scarf

-[ ] Stain remover
+[ ] Stain remover stick

 [ ] Extra bag for souvenirs

-[ ] Money & passport hider

 <a name="Shelter"></a>

 ## Shelter

-A tent and sleeping bag are really the two items which separate a city packing and wilderness packing.
+A tent (with stakes) is the item which separates a city pack and wilderness backpacking.

+I keep a 4-season sleeping bag and pads in my car in case of breakdown in the Winter.

-But here are a few items when you don't have 600-count sheets in a five-star hotel:
+For traveling, here are a few items when you don't have 600-count sheets in a five-star hotel:

-[ ] A "space" or "survival" mylar reflective blanket is less than an once.
+[ ] I keep a "space" or "survival" mylar reflective blanket in my pack.
+It's less than an once.
    <a target="_blank" href="https://www.amazon.com/Mylar-Mens-Emergency-Thermal-Blankets/dp/B007IYIYFE/ref=wilsonslifenotes?ie=UTF8&qid=1477256492&sr=8-1&keywords=space+blanket">
    $6.20 for 10</a>